 Cotswolds lodges with hot tubs

 Our stay wasn’t nearly long enough, and I’d be more than happy to go back again at any time of year.
 After all, the hot tubs are, well… hot, whatever the season.
-So whether you’re seeking a cosy fireside retreat or a relaxing summer escape, I think Log House Holidays are the perfect choice.
+So whether you’re seeking a cosy fireside retreat or a relaxing summer escape, I think Log House Holidays is the perfect choice.
 The cabins instil such a sense of calm.
 The smallest sleeps 4, while the largest sleeps 11 and comes with its own heated swimming pool and sauna.
 It’s perfect for a family celebration or a large group of friends.

 Join my 'Behind the Scenes' newsletter